 There are more brands getting Alexa support every day, and the list supported by Alexa is far greater than some other smart home ecosystems.
 As well as the greater range of supported devices, the price point for these devices is often cheaper than products for other smart home systems.
 Here are some of the brands that already work with Alexa:

-As well as this, Amazon has a section on their developer site which specifies the requirements for companies to add Alexa support.
-It also requires developers to apply for certification before putting the labelling on their products.
+As well as this, Amazon has a section on its developer site which specifies the requirements for companies to add Alexa support.
+It also requires developers to apply for certification before putting the labeling on their products.

 As an end user, this is extremely useful as a means that customers can buy any product wearing the ‘Works with Amazon Alexa’ badge with confidence that it will all work seamlessly.

-There is also a complete list available of all brands that are compatible with the Alexa Echo System which can be found on Amazon site here https://developer.amazon.com/alexa/connected-devices/launch/works-with-alexa?tag=smarthomestar-20
+There is also a complete list available of all brands that are compatible with the Alexa Echo System which can be found on Amazon site, known as the Works With Alexa program.

 On top of this vast range of supported third-party smart home products, Amazon also sells the Echo Plus this has a smart home hub built in.
 The Echo Plus works natively with any devices that use the ZigBee protocol including lights, locks, plugs, and switches.